Implicit personality theory: Primacy effect

 The primacy effect describes the tendency to weigh information learned first more heavily than information learned later.
 In terms of impression formation, the primacy effect indicates that the order in which a person's traits are presented affects the overall impression formed about that person.
 This effect prevails both when forming impressions of a hypothetical person and when asked to form an impression of a target person with whom the observer has actually interacted.
 Asch hypothesized that the reason for the primacy effect in impression formation is that the first traits learned produce the general direction in which an impression will be formed.
 After that, all subsequent traits are interpreted in a way that coincides with this established trend.
 The primacy effect can also be explained in terms of memory.
 As the short-term memory becomes more and more crowded with trait information, less attention can be given to newer details.
 Consequently, information learned early on has a greater influence on impression formation because it receives more attention and is remembered more clearly than later information.

 Mood

 Mood can play an influential role in impression formation by affecting the way the primacy effect is used when making judgments.
 Being in a positive mood causes a person to process information in a holistic, all-inclusive fashion while being in a negative mood encourages more adaptive processing which accounts for each detail individually.
 Therefore, positive mood tends to increase the influence of early information while negative mood has the opposite effect.
 There is also evidence of a mood-congruent factor, where people in good moods form positive impressions and people in bad moods form negative impressions.
 This is most likely due to the selective priming of information associated with the current mood state, which causes mood-congruent biases in impression formation.

+Additive Impressions

+The concept of additive impressions refers to the cognitive process of forming overall judgements about a person by combining multiple traits, whether observed or inferred.
+In the context of implicit stereotypes, additive impressions explain how people unconsciously layer assumed traits based on limited cues.
+For example, if someone is perceived as unfriendly and disorganized, those traits may accumulate to form a more negative overall impression than either trait alone.
+This mechanism helps explain why stereotyped perceptions are often exaggerated or resistant to change, as multiple trait assumptions can reinforce one another even without supporting evidence.